Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Starting at Sathon Pier

-The route begins at Sathon Pier, one of Bangkokโ€™s busiest river transport hubs.
-Boats arrive and depart regularly, with commuters crossing the river and long-tail boats moving through the current.
+The route begins at Sathon Pier, one of Bangkok’s busiest transport hubs along the Chao Phraya River.
+Ferries arrive and depart throughout the morning, carrying commuters across the river while long-tail boats continue moving along one of the city’s oldest transport corridors.

 Local street near Charoen Krung Road Bangkok along Sathon Pier to Pak Khlong Talat cycling route